INRIA/scikit-learn-mooc/slides/linear_model.md

 In real world data set, **X** has severals dimensions, and it is not possible anymore to represent it.

 ---
-# For classification: Logistic regression
+# For classification: logistic regression

 For **classification** we use a logistic regression model
 **y** is binary, either +1 or -1